Determine the largest open intervals of the domain over which each function is (c) constant. See Example 9.

 Cubic Function and Its Graph

 A cubic function is a polynomial of degree three, typically written as f(x) = x³.
-Its graph is an S-shaped curve that passes through the origin, increasing from negative infinity to positive infinity.
-Understanding the shape helps identify the correct graph among options.
+Its graph is a smooth curve that passes through the origin, increasing from negative infinity to positive infinity, with an inflection point at (0,0).
+Recognizing this shape helps identify the correct graph among options.

 Recommended video: